 The "Archery and Bowhunting Event Ideas" document offers event suggestions for every month.
 Photo Credit: ATA

-The ATA’s Resource Website has many other documents to help you improve your business.
+The ATA’s Resource Library has many other documents to help you improve your business.
 Several popular retailer-specific documents include:

 Questions about how to use the bowhunting documents to connect with customers or boost your business?
 Please contact Nicole Nash, ATA’s range and retail programs manager, at (866) 266-2776, ext.
 116, or firstname.lastname@example.org